pcaston/OpenPeerPower.github.io/source/_integrations/sms.markdown

 ls -l /dev/*USB*
 ```

-Note: When running Home Assistant, you need to install the SSH add-on.
+Note: When running Open Peer Power, you need to install the SSH add-on.

 ## Required Hardware